physine/ChatterBoxServer/README.md

 ***

 TODO:
-- [ ] finish the user controller (JWTPrincipal where needed), service, and repo
 - [ ] make a db with an orm (may require docker to work on any pc)
 - [ ] set up the websockets
+- [ ] remove jwt from Response as not a responses has a jwt field
+- [x] finish the user controller (JWTPrincipal where needed), service, and repo